mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 ### 1.1 Typical Use Cases

-You can use this app service to convert voice into text and trigger custom actions in your mendix apps.
+You can use this app service to convert voice into text and trigger custom actions in your Mendix apps.
 You can also customize these actions and set voice feedback messages that your app sends to users.
-You can offer users different language options in your mendix app.
+You can offer users different language options in your Mendix app.

 ### 1.2 Features